yuli0109/Tripific/readme.md

 Approach to Project:

-    As a team, we delegated tasks to individuals within the team, in order to modularize work and produce more efficiently.
+    As a team, we delegated tasks to individual members in order to modularize work and produce code more efficiently.
     We attempted to follow the Agile Work Flow process, making many small adjustments while maintaining flexibility and continuous evolution throughout the development stage.
-We also attempted to follow RESTful conventions when we created our application's routes.
+We also attempted to follow RESTful conventions while creating our application's routes.

 Technologies Used: